hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-The YAML manifest files in the folder *base* will be used to install the MySQL application using [Kustomize](https://kustomize.io/).
+This PVC file, together with other YAML manifest files in the folder *base*, will be used to install a MySQL database instance using [Kustomize](https://kustomize.io/).